We are building a unified frontend for cryptocurrency.

 Prior to CoinTracker, we started building a fintech app that automatically invested users’ excess cash.
 We quickly became frustrated with the status quo of existing financial infrastructure.
 We were heavily constrained by dated technologies like ACH – it took 11 days (!) for the first bank transfer between our accounts to settle.

 This fueled our excitement for blockchain, and in parallel, we increased our personal investment in cryptocurrency.
-As crypto-investors, we found it difficult to figure out which crypto assets we owned, let along their cost basis, performance, ROI, or tax implications.
+As crypto-investors, we found it difficult to figure out which crypto assets we owned, let alone their cost basis, performance, ROI, or tax implications.
 We further validated that this problem was widespread in online cryptocurrency communities and saw that all existing solutions were basically built around importing CSVs from different exchanges or worse: manually entering every transaction line-by-line.
 We wanted something more seamless and automated — so we built it.

 Being customers of our own product has meant that we have had deep authentic empathy for our users since day one.
 Everyone at CoinTracker is a user of the product and we maintain an organically grown Telegram group of power users who generally provide unprompted feedback of new features within 30 minutes of launching.
 In general, we speak to dozens of users every single day and this helps us maintain an edge on building products our users love.